$100M Leads Review (The 9-Figure Lead Secret?)

 2. Some Parts of This Book Are Too Basic or Surface Level

 Alex backs every concept with real examples and clear action steps.
-That is one of his strongest strengths as a writer.
+That’s one of his biggest strengths as a writer.
 But for beginners building their first lead magnet, some parts stop right where you need them to go deeper.

 Take lead magnets.